 Navigate back to the MySQL Databases page.

-Near the top you'll see a section titled 'Hostnames for this MySQL server'.
+Near the top you'll see a section titled HOSTNAME.
 Look for the hostname that corresponds to your website.
 It most likely has the website's name in it.

-To the right of the hostname is a link titled phpMyAdmin.
+To the right of the hostname is a link titled.
 Click this link to open the phpMyAdmin login page.

 Log into phpMyAdmin

-In the phpMyAdmin prompt, enter your hostname, username, password, and click Go.
+In the phpMyAdmin prompt, enter your hostname, username, password, and click Log In.

 - Point your Nameservers to DreamHost, or

 - Point your A record to your DreamHost IP.
-View the DNS article for details on how to retrieve that IP address.
+View the DreamHost DNS records article for details on how to retrieve that IP address.

 If none of your hostnames are working, visit the following article on how to access the database before your DNS updates: